Quphoria/EMU1/README.md

 it is configured to use **paint.rom** and connect to the paint server:
 https://emu-1.quphoria.co.uk

 To run it without connecting to a server,

-uncomment `server_address = None` at the top of the file
+Uncomment `server_address = None` at the top of the file